-- Testing of staff in workplaces to focus on those unable to work from home.
+- Testing of staff to focus on those unable to work from home.

 - The introduction of a testing scheme is not used to compel staff to return to the workplace when they are able to work effectively from home